 Building Enclosure Commissioning 101 – Part 1

-Building Enclosure Commissioning 101, the why? – Part 1
+Building Enclosure Commissioning 101, the Why? – Part 1

-As an architect with almost 2 decades of experience designing and managing my own building projects, I am intimately familiar with the process of developing drawings and specifications for construction.
+As an architect with almost 2 decades of experience designing and managing building projects, I am intimately familiar with the process of developing drawings and specifications for construction.
 This makes me well suited to perform building enclosure commissioning.

-Envelope Commissioning verse Waterproofing
+Envelope Commissioning Verse Waterproofing

 It is because we understand the importance of waterproofing a building, and the fact that we cannot rely only on architectural drawings to ensure water tightness, that we have waterproofing consultants on projects.
-Hence we hire waterproofing consultants to look at each exterior detail and add multiple layers of waterproofing (i.e. add redundancy).
+We hire waterproofing consultants to look at each exterior detail and add multiple layers of waterproofing (i.e. add redundancy).
 In addition to these architectural details, there are several electrical and plumbing penetrations that are made in the building skin and the choice of sealant to plug the penetrations is left to each subcontractor doing the installation.

-Enclosure Commissioning during Construction
+Enclosure Commissioning During Construction

 Construction personnel excel at means and methods, not product choice and specification – product selection is the domain of designers.
 Sealants (along with some other products) form the first and often times the only line of defense against air leakage and water intrusion and should be selected with great care after considering many different factors.
-When this selection is left to be made downstream by the installer, not only performance but system warranties get compromised as well.
+When this selection is left to be made downstream by the installer, not only performance, but system warranties get compromised as well.
 By “system warranties” I mean warranties for the weather resistive barrier, air barrier, thermal barrier, etc – each and every barrier (a.k.a control layer) that is a part of the building exterior skin.
 Each of these barriers are really “systems”, with their own accompanying palette of sealants, tapes, patching compounds etc. that have to be meticulously installed according to manufacturer instructions, in order to preserve the product warranty.
 In most cases, the tapes, sealants, and other compounds used within exterior assemblies, belong to many different manufacturers.
 So when problems are discovered with the building, this process of incomplete drawing + specifications, mish-mash of products, compromised warranties and non-inspected installations, leads to lots of finger pointing.